Indonesian Chicken Salad

 Indonesian Food

 So, what is Indonesian food?
 Hard to capture in just a few sentences since it’s actually a big category with a variety of influences.
-Indonesia is actually comprised of about 6,000 islands, and there are over 300 culinary influences represented.
+Indonesia is comprised of about 6,000 islands, and there are over 300 culinary influences represented.
 Isn’t that crazy?
 Sumantran, Javanese, Polynesian, Malaysian, Chinese, Middle Eastern, European, Indian…bits and pieces of these cuisines are all represented in various places in Indonesian recipes.

 Woman using a fork to scoop Indonesian Chicken Salad.